-- Personal Protective Equipment (PPE) is necessary when using disinfectants.
+- Personal protective equipment (PPE) is necessary when using disinfectants.
+Knowing how to read a disinfectant label is important.
 The manufacturer's instructions for use and the Safety Data Sheet (SDS) contain information about appropriate use of the disinfectant and the expectations for PPE. - Hand sanitizer is a chemical hazard when ingested.
-The use of hand sanitizer by residents should be supervised when there is a limited capacity for understanding or remembering how hand sanitizer is used. - Chemical hazards are identified by their impact i.e., health hazard, fire hazard, instability or other specific impact.
+The use of hand sanitizer by residents should be supervised when there is a limited capacity for understanding or remembering how hand sanitizer is used. - Chemical hazards are identified by their impact (i.e., health hazard, fire hazard, instability or other specific impact).
 Team members need to be familiar with chemicals commonly used in their work areas and their hazard identification.